 2021 DOCTORAL PROGRAMM CAMPAIGN

-The 2021 Doctoral Program in Quantum Information is now open!
+The 2021 Doctoral Program in Quantum Information is now over!

-The Quantum Information Center Sorbonne (QICS) will award two doctoral programs related to quantum information, from both the physics and computer science point of view.
+The Quantum Information Center Sorbonne (QICS) is awarding two doctoral programs related to quantum information, from both the physics and computer science point of view.
 Go here to get more information

 ANNUAL CHAIR OF FRÉDÉRIC MAGNIEZ AT COLLÈGE DE FRANCE

 Frédéric Magniez, of Université de Paris, will inaugurate its annual chair at Collège de France in April the 1st.